 While person-to-person spread of Andes virus was first described in 1996, the recent outbreak had the most extensive recorded human-to-human transmission of the virus seen to date.
 The team’s genomic analysis showed a striking similarity between the 2018-2019 and 1996 outbreak sequences.
 Understanding which genomic “signatures” correspond to the mechanisms necessary for person-to-person transmission may help scientists to develop new therapeutics to treat Andes virus infection.

 Researchers found that droplets or aerosolized viral particles may have been routes of infection during the extensive person-to-person transmission of the 2018-2019 outbreak.
 They also noted that symptoms presented anywhere between 9 and 40 days after the infection took place.
 However, the authors pointed out that there might be a narrow window of infectiousness.
-Transmission often occurred on the first day of fever presentation in an infected patient.
+Transmission often occurs on the first day of fever presentation in an infected patient.
 Interestingly, there was no clear association between the individuals transmitting the virus and their disease severity.

 “This important observation indicates that, regardless of the severity of the disease, all HPS cases should be equally managed concerning their potential for virus transmission,” said Gustavo Palacios, Ph.D., co-senior author of the paper and Division Chief of Molecular Biology at USAMRIID.
 “Furthermore, we need to re-evaluate the threat that this virus poses.
 The lack of existing medical countermeasures, super-spreading potential, and high case-fatality rate all should raise concern.”